MichaelK-F/DEKAD-clock-RGB/README.md

 # Adding RGB to the Ikea DEKAD clock
-Currently unfinished guide on how to add RGB lights to the Ikea DEKAD clock.
+Guide on how to add RGB lights to the Ikea DEKAD clock.

 ## Where to buy:
  - [Ikea DEKAD clock](https://www.ikea.com/us/en/p/dekad-alarm-clock-black-30540479/)